Tips for Starting a Recycling Program at Your Business

 RecyclingWorks in Massachusetts is here to walk you through the basic steps of starting a new recycling or composting program or improving on an existing program.
-We provide general guidance on this site but if you have specific questions, we encourage you to call our hotline at (888) 254-5525 or send us an email at email@example.com
+We provide general guidance on this site but if you have specific questions, or would like to request RecyclingWorks Technical Assistance, we encourage you to call our hotline at (888) 254-5525 or send us an email at firstname.lastname@example.org.

 Step 1: Learn About Your Current Program